 4. Texel Beach

 Texel Island (one of the Wadden Islands) is arguably home to the best beach in the Netherlands.
-The lovely island beach stretches of sand dunes for miles and miles, just a couple of miles north of Den Helder and across the Wadden Sea.
+The lovely island beach stretches of dunes for miles and miles, just a few miles north of Den Helder and across the Wadden Sea.

-This is a great place for kids because there are lifeguards on duty in the summer, so they can relax and enjoy themselves.
-You may even hire a beach hut for as long as you wish, with a deck chair and a parasol included!
+This is a great place for kids because lifeguards are on duty in the summer, so they can relax and enjoy themselves.
+You may hire a beach hut for as long as you wish, with a deck chair and a parasol included!

 Climb to the top of the Texel Lighthouse for spectacular views of the surroundings and stay in the comfy Hotel Greenside Texel to cap it off.